pakawaka1/garage/README.md

         "success": false,
         "error": "Not authorized to access this route."
         }
-        You will need to login again by clicking the "Login User" post request in the "Authentication" folder, send the request, and copy the JWT in the response.
+        If this happens, the JWT is no longer valid and you will need to obtain a new one.
+Login again by clicking the "Login User" post request in the "Authentication" folder, send the request, and copy the JWT in the response.

 VI.
 GET REQUESTS FOR LIST